-After being stuck at home for months, we could use a little more greenery to spruce things up.
+Let’s face it: We all could use a little more greenery to spruce things up around our homes and offces.
 Thankfully, there are plenty of small businesses that offer plant delivery across Canada.
 To keep your delicate cargo safe during shipping, each plant is carefully wrapped and soil is secured in place with tightly packed paper.
 (Spring and summer are an ideal time to grow your collection, but shipping is also possible in winter thanks to heat packs and thermal wraps.)
 Whether you’re an experienced plant parent looking to grow the family with rare cuttings or want to adopt a fuss-free succulent for your home office, a lush indoor garden is just a few clicks away.
 Read on to meet the women shaking up the nursery business and get recommendations for not-so-green thumbs.

 With its easy-to-navigate website that provides detailed information on how to care for each plant, Burlington, Ont.-based Foli is perfect for new plant parents.
 “Plants are a tangible way for people to connect to something that grows, bringing some optimism and life to any space,” says founder Emily Wright, who launched the business in 2019.
 “We tend to carry plants that are hearty and generally easy to care for,” she says.“Anything is fair game for newbies on our website, aside from the infamous fiddle-leaf fig—those guys are real divas and tend to be better suited to someone with a little experience.” foli.ca